-Bolster food security by increasing productivity and profitability per unit of land, providing seed solutions to small stakeholder farmers, encouraging rapid adoption, and developing new innovations
+Bolster food security by increasing productivity and profitability per unit of land, providing seed solutions to small stakeholder farmers, encouraging rapid adoption, and developing new innovations You are part of a team effort!

 Organizational Mission

 In a seed company, the organizational mission is translated into an overall product goal, which may be a portfolio of products for a large region.
 For example: